JoshuamURD/notes/content/Areas/Books/Peak - Anders Ericsson, Robert Pool.md

 - ## [[../../Literature notes/Anderss Ericsson and Robert Pool - Peak|Anderss Ericsson and Robert Pool - Peak]]
 # Linking notes
 - [[../General/barriers arise in learning|barriers arise in learning]]: #atomic made on May 12, 2024
+- [[../General/Most people stop at "acceptable" skill levels|Most people stop at "acceptable" skill levels]]: #atomic made on May 12, 2024
+- [[../General/mental representations|mental representations]]: #atomic made on April 29, 2024
+- [[../General/Purposeful practice|Purposeful practice]]: #atomic made on April 29, 2024
 - [[../General/Practice outside your comfort zone|Practice outside your comfort zone]]: #atomic made on April 29, 2024
-- [[../General/Purposeful practice|Purposeful practice]]: #atomic made on April 29, 2024
-- [[../General/mental representations|mental representations]]: #atomic made on April 29, 2024
+- [[../General/People can learn more than they realise|People can learn more than they realise]]: #atomic made on April 29, 2024
 - [[../General/Learning a new skill causes changes in the brain|Learning a new skill causes changes in the brain]]: #atomic made on April 29, 2024
 - [[../General/Deliberate practice|Deliberate practice]]: #atomic made on April 29, 2024
-- [[../General/People can learn more than they realise|People can learn more than they realise]]: #atomic made on April 29, 2024